wavefrontHQ/docs/pages/doc/webhooks_managing.md

 Payload functions allow you to set limits on the number of items returned in lists available to webhook payloads.
 The default value for each limit is 500.
 For a limit to take effect, the limit must be set before iteration.

 The order of the limit settings determines limit precedence.
 For example, setting `setDefaultIterationLimit` after setting `setFailingLimit` overwrites the `setFailingLimit` setting.

-See [Setting and Testing Iteration Limits](#setting-and-testing-iteration-limits).
+For an example of how the payload functions work, see [Setting and Testing Iteration Limits](#setting-and-testing-iteration-limits).

 {% include note.html content="If the application that is being integrated needs to get the full list of items (e.g. `failingSources`) then the `alertId` can be retrieved from the notification and a call performed using the Wavefront API to get the full list of items." %}